tomeucapo/tektronix-4052-progs/README.md

 And see your terminal application if string shows or not.

 ## Prepare to receive program from PC

+For my little experience, when you create BASIC programs with PC editor you need create ASCII/ANSI with CR end of line!

 ```
 DELETE ALL